Arellano-Jann/WAV-Audio-Manager/README.md

 -----------------------------------------

-- Build Application
+- Build the Application.
-- Enter “./wavman” in Your Terminal to Run the Application
+- Enter “./wavman” in your terminal to run the application.
-- Enter the Name of the .wav File You Wish to Edit
+- Enter the Name of the .wav file that you wish to edit.
-  - OR Type “q” to Exit the Program
+  - OR Type “q” to Exit the program.
-- The Application will Display the File’s Metadata, and Ask You to Choose a Processing Method to Apply to Your .wav File
+- The Application will display the file’s Metadata, and ask you to choose a processing method to apply to your .wav file.
-- Enter a Number Based on Which Processor You Would Like to Use
+- Enter a Number based on which Processor you would like to use.
   - (1) Normalization:
-    - This Processing Method Will Maximize the Amplitude of Your File
+    - This processing method will Maximize the Amplitude of your file.
-    - This Processing Method Will Automatically Apply to Your File and Return You to the “Choose a Processing Method” Page
+    - This processing method will automatically apply to your file and return you to the “Choose a Processing Method” page.
   - (2) Echo:
-    - This Processing Method Will Create an Echo Effect from Your File
+    - This processing method will create an Echo effect from your file.
-    - This Processing Method Will Ask You to Enter a Percentage to Scale the Echo’s Volume, then it Will Ask You to Enter a Delay Value by Number of Samples, and Return You to the “Choose a Processing Method” Page
+    - This processing method will ask you to enter a Percentage to scale the Echo’s Volume, then it will ask you to enter a Delay Value by number of samples, and return you to the “Choose a Processing Method” page.
-  - (3) Gain
+  - (3) Gain:
-    - This Processing Method Will Raise or Lower the Overall Amplitude of Your File
+    - This processing method will raise or lower the Overall Amplitude of your file.
-    - This Processing Method Will Ask You to Enter a Percentage to Scale the Overall Amplitude, and Return You to the “Choose a Processing Method” Page
+    - This processing method will ask you to enter a Percentage to scale the Overall Amplitude, and return you to the “Choose a Processing Method” page.
-  - (4) Low-Pass Filter
+  - (4) Low-Pass Filter:
-    - This Processing Method Does Not Work Properly
+    - This processing method does not currently work.
-    - Avoid Using This Processing Method
+    - Avoid using this processing method.
-  - (5) Compressor
+  - (5) Compression:
-    - This Processing Method Will Scale the Volume of Your .wav File by a Ratio Based on a Maximum Threshold
+    - This processing method will scale the Volume of your .wav file by a Ratio based on a Maximum Threshold.
-    - This Processing Method Will Ask You to Enter a Ratio that Will Scale Aspects of Your File that Exceed the Maximum Threshold, then it Will Ask You to Set a Maximum Threshold
+    - This processing method will ask you to enter a Ratio that will scale aspects of your file that exceed the Maximum Threshold, then it will ask you to set a Maximum Threshold.